 The NYSCA/GHHN Collection Needs Assessment Program is a new NYSCA/GHHN Grant partnership program which will provide two opportunities for museums across New York State.
 These are the guidelines for the Final Report for the Site Assessment Program.

 NYSCA/GHHN Collection Needs Assessment Program Grant Awardees have a requirement to prepare a final report.
 Please note, our final report submission process is also paperless.
 To submit your Final Report, you must use your previously created Submittable account.
 You will need to be logged in to complete and submit your Final Report.
 Once you have logged in, you will be able to access the Final Report questions.

-The deadline for Final Reports for the Site Assessment Program is June 1, 2020.
-The portal for the Final Report will be available as of December 31, 2019 and can be accessed from this webpage.
+The deadline for Final Reports for the Site Assessment Program is May 31, 2021.
+The portal for the Final Report can be accessed from the button at left.

 Please Note: You MUST notify GHHN if you do not anticipate spending all your awarded funds.

 Any unspent funds must be received by GHHN at the time of Final Report submission, made payable to Greater Hudson Heritage Network.
 Unspent funds will be re-granted in subsequent grant rounds.